 - Caution tape high chair garland

-Keep the Invite Count Small
+Keep the Guest Count Small

 My son’s birthday is in May so it was nice enough to set up in the garage and driveway, which is ideal to be outdoors during the pandemic.